macos86/OpenCore-Post-Install/universal/audio.md

 ## Testing your layout

 To test out our layout IDs, we're going to be using the boot-arg `alcid=xxx` where xxx is your layout.
 Remember that to try layout IDs **one at a time**.
-Do not add multiple IDs or alcid boot-args, if one doesn't work then try the next ID and etc
+Do not add multiple IDs or alcid Argomenti di avvio, if one doesn't work then try the next ID and etc

 ```
 config.plist
 ├── NVRAM
   ├── Add
     ├── 7C436110-AB2A-4BBB-A880-FE41995C9F82
-          ├── boot-args | String | alcid=11
+          ├── Argomenti di avvio | String | alcid=11
 ```

 ## Making Layout ID more permanent